dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 The rapid development of blockchain technology has gradually raised the public profile of digital currency.
 This has especially been the case since early 2017, when initial coin offerings (ICOs) became an increasingly prominent and frequent business practice, helping a broad plethora of products to continuously emerge across the industry, bringing a new cycle of prosperity to the digital currency market.
 At the end of 2017, this surge reached its peak, and observers inside and outside the industry widely opined that blockchain would become the next tech revolution following the mobile internet.
 During this same period, a large number of leaders in the tech and finance industries began to actively embrace blockchain for use in their companies or projects.

-## The Impact of Blockchain on Traditional Finance
+## The Impact of Blockchain on Traditional Finance and on our Society

 Technological innovation and development has allowed the format of financial services to evolve.
 Over the past five decades, electronic financial data has replaced hand-written records, enabling an era of credit cards.
 The popularity of terminals has marked the ATM era, while the coming of Internet and mobile Internet has introduced electronic banking and mobile payments.